Christian Kouamé

-Christian Michael Kouamé Kouakou (born 6 December 1997) is an Ivorian professional footballer who plays as a forward or winger for Italian club Fiorentina and the Ivory Coast national team.
+Christian Michael Kouamé Kouakou (born 6 December 1997) is an Ivorian professional footballer who plays as a forward or winger for Super League Greece club Aris and the Ivory Coast national team.

 Club career

 Kouamé started playing football on the streets of Bingerville, a suburb of Abidjan, Ivory Coast.
 At the age of 16, he moved with other Ivorian teenagers to Italy to participate in trials with several clubs.
 Eventually he was signed by Prato and as still a minor at that time, grew up with an Italian foster family he is still close with.